MarcusPeixe/LambdaParser/README.md

 And the rules are:

-* $(\lambda a.\ a\ b) \rightarrow (\lambda x.\ x\ b)$ $\alpha$-conversion (basic renaming of variables in an abstraction).
+* $(\lambda a.\ a\ b) \rightarrow (\lambda x.\ x\ b)$ $\alpha$-conversion (basic renaming of variables in a function).
 * $(\lambda a.\ a\ b\ c)\ (d\ e) \rightarrow (d\ e)\ b\ c$ - $\beta$-reduction (applying a function to an argument expression).

-You can think of abstractions as some sort of macro definitions, and their
+You can think of abstractions (also called functions) as some sort of macro definitions, and their $\beta$-reductions as macro expansions.
+The
-$\beta$-reductions as macro expansions.
-The $\alpha$-conversions are sometimes necessary to avoid naming collisions.
+$\alpha$-conversions are sometimes necessary to avoid naming collisions.
 After applying all reductions, you will get the beta-normal (irreducible) form of the expression.

 Lambda Calculus is turing-complete.
 Read more at the Wikipedia article linked above.